osdevisnot/supertag/README.md

 **Ready to fix an issue?**

-Add your example to demonstrate your use case and [open a pull request](https://github.com/osdevisnot/supertag/pulls) with your changes.
+Add an example in `public` folder to demonstrate your use case and [open a pull request](https://github.com/osdevisnot/supertag/pulls) with your changes.

 ## License